isabella232/advertising-cloud.en/help/user-guide/planning/brandsights/survey-planning.md

 # Survey Planning {#survey-planning}

 **Creating Questions**
 It is easy to write a survey question, but writing a good one can be difficult.
-A good question gets to the information you or your client needs in a way that is clear, concise, and connected to the advertising message.&nbsp;Follow these&nbsp; [best practices](survey-planning/writing-survey-questions.md)&nbsp;to write a strong survey question.
+A good question gets to the information you or your client needs in a way that is clear, concise, and connected to the advertising message.
+Follow these  [best practices](survey-planning/writing-survey-questions.md) to write a strong survey question.
 **Question Counts**

 BrandSights allows you a maximum of 5 questions; however, serving more than 2 or 3 questions generally decreases the response rate.
-**Sample Size&nbsp;**
+**Sample Size **

-In order for results to reveal statistically significant differences between your&nbsp;respondent&nbsp;groups, it is recommended to have at least 200 responses per question per group.
+In order for results to reveal statistically significant differences between your respondent groups, it is recommended to have at least 200 responses per question per group.
 For example, if you have a single question survey with an exposed and control group, then you should gather 400 responses total - 200 for each group.
 **Response Rate**

 * `0.05%-0.1%`

-**Cost of Media&nbsp;**
+**Cost of Media **

 * `$1-$3 CPM`